 1. Shakespeare is not Oxford's pseudonym.
 There is no credible evidence that anyone from Shakespeare's time suggested that the canon was written by anyone other than William Shakespeare, nor did anyone express an opinion or even hint that the name 'Shakespeare' might be a pen name.
-Even if an aristocrat did not wish to put his name on plays for the professional theatre (though at least one Earl did publish a play under his own name), Oxford can have had no possible reason for withholding his name when publishing Venus and Adonis and The Rape of Lucrece.
+Even if an aristocrat did not wish to put his name on plays for the professional theatre (though at least one Earl did publish a play under his own name), Oxford can have had no possible reason for withholding his name when publishing Venus and Adonis and The Rape of Lucrece, the first fruits of his invention.
 The success and quality of these poems could have secured the return to court and favour he was so earnestly (and unsuccessfully) seeking by other means.

 2. Oxford was dead before a third of the work was written.
 Almost all other authorship groups have sensibly chosen candidates who were alive when the plays were written.
 Oxford was dead before a third of the work was complete.
 Oxford died in 1604.
 This was before Fletcher arrived on the scene, with whom Will collaborated on three plays, before the Gunpowder Plot which hangs like a miasma throughout Macbeth, before the food riots of 1607 which provide the entire political context of Coriolanus, before the move to the indoor theatre for which The Winter's Tale and Cymbeline were clearly written, before he could have seen a Masque at the court of King James or seen a play written for the new Romantic Genre or seen any of the 1610 source material for The Tempest.
 Oxfordians are entirely alone in attempting radical departure from the scholarly consensus on the dating of the plays, yet none of their attempts to establish an alternative chronology have been successful.
 No alternative chronology has acquired even the tiniest amount of support or respectability outside the small Oxfordian community.
 In addition to hundreds of topical references which post-date Oxford's death, the theatre, the language and blank verse continued to develop in the ten years Shakespeare was active after the Earl died.
 These changes can be seen as a progression in Will's work and are consistent with the same developments in the work of other contemporary dramatists.
 Given that removing this obvious disqualification is essential, the Oxfordian contention cannot currently be regarded as credible.

 3. Oxford's candidacy is supported by no evidence whatsoever.
 After 100 years of occasionally extreme effort, supporters of Oxford's candidacy have nothing to offer but supposition, inference and deduction.
 Many Oxfordians have even tampered with evidence to improve its usefulness, such as Ogburn's distortions of Puttenham's work.
 To date, however, not a single item of hard evidence exists to support the idea that Oxford wrote for the professional theatre.
 Outside of the normal bounds of flattery and noblesse oblige, there is almost no evidence that Oxford wrote anything other than dismal poetry and perhaps an interlude or two for court performance.
 The Oxfordian explanation is that his authorship was covered up by a secret conspiracy.
-Like many conspiracy theories, it contains many obvious but unanswered questions, such as 'Since the actors would have had to know if their fellow actor was not the real author, how do you keep actors quiet?
-Do you threaten them?
-How do you threaten them without leaving a record of the threats?
-If people today can identify Oxford as the author, why wouldn't Oxford's friends and acquaintances have identified him as the author?
-Some argue that it was an open secret, but that makes no sense at all.
-Why go to so much trouble to keep secret an open secret?
-This kind of theorising is completely unacceptable without at least some hard evidence.
+Like many conspiracy theories, it contains many obvious but unanswered questions.
+This kind of wild conjecture is completely unacceptable without at least some hard evidence to tether it to reality.
 And there is none.
 As in absolutely none at all.

 6. Oxford's background makes his authorship more unlikely, NOT more probable.
 Shakespeare's background and education were certainly not atypical of playwrights of the era; we know more about some, less about others, some were better educated, some worse, some came from better upbringings, some from worse.
 However, none of the playwrights writing for the professional Elizabethan theatre were aristocrats.
 It is a very unlikely pastime for a courtier, even though many of the plays were performed at court.
 The Elizabethan professional theatre was the first creative meritocracy where aritistic work could be judged on ratings, where money could be made from popularity rather than reputation.
 Where failure could be be greeted by a blow to the head from a flying cabbage instead of a sympathetic shoulder to cry on.
 Not a pastime for amateurs.
 Aristocrats with literary ambitions confined them to courtly audiences and steered well clear of audiences that had just wandered over from the bear-baiting.
 Shakespeare's competitors, however they were educated and whatever evidence they left behind, were all commoners.